 We will always remove the more toxic metals such as mercury, lead, and cadmium.
 Other metals are generally removed unless they make up only a small percentage (by weight or volume) of the discarded materials.

 Materials only go into the Ecotech Services waste stream if they are environmentally benign, act as carbon sequestration, or for which there is no market.
-Materials of this nature include specialist glass based assemblies, plastics which do not have a recycling code, rubbers, and some small assemblies that are complex and require large amount of time to dismantle.
+Materials of this nature are mainly, plastics, glass (including mirrors), rubber, and wood products (MDF and particle board).

 Some examples of our processes include:

 - Lead acid battery packs are dismantled so that the batteries themselves are able to be exported under the terms of the Basel Convention.

 - LCD panels are removed from LCD monitors and televisions (they contain a small amount of mercury) and go to a specialist recycling company.

 - Media such as as CDs, DVDs, and tapes are separated into paper sleeves, cases, and the actual media itself.

 - Toner cartridges are removed from printers and are either sold as functioning units or go to specialist toner cartridge recycling companies.